-As the results shown in Table 1, for the larger scale of benchmark J30, J60 and J90, with the expansion of project scale, MaxPR is still superior to the other algorithms.
-To illustrate this advantage, we take the comparison between MaxPR and Basic Chaining as an example, and analyse their computational results in J30, J60 and J90.
+As the results in Table 1 reveal, for the larger scale of benchmarks J30, J60 and J90, MaxPR is still superior to the other algorithms with the expansion of the project scale.
+To illustrate this advantage, we compared MaxPR and basic chaining and analysed the computational results in J30, J60 and J90.

-For metric SC, with the expansion of project scale, the stability cost by applying MaxPR reduces by 8.08%, 13.00% and 14.61% in J30, J60 and J90 respectively compared with Basic Chaining.
-The reduction of the stability cost shows that applying MaxPR to resource allocation will better improve the solution robustness and the stability of the schedule compared with the other algorithms.
-Also, MaxPR is more suitable for large-scale project resource allocation than the others.
+With the expansion of the project scale, by applying MaxPR, the SC reduces by 8.08%, 13.00% and 14.61% in J30, J60 and J90, respectively, compared with basic chaining.
+The reduction of the SC demonstrates that applying MaxPR to resource allocation improves the solution robustness and stability of the schedule compared with the other algorithms.
+In addition, MaxPR is more suitable for large-scale project resource allocation than the others.

-For metric TPCP, the completion probability of MaxPR increases by 17.45%, 80.40% and 213.08% in J30, J60 and J90 respectively compared with Basic Chaining.
-The larger the project scale is, the more increase of the completion probability will be.
+For the TPCP, the completion probability of MaxPR increases by 17.45%, 80.40% and 213.08% in J30, J60 and J90, respectively, compared with basic chaining.
+A larger project scale results in an increased completion probability.
 Therefore, MaxPR can improve the quality robustness of the project to some extent.

-For metric APL, it also reflects the quality robustness of the schedule, just as metric TPCP.
-The computational results from Table 1 show that the makespan of MaxPR shortens by 1.51%, 2.83% and 3.69% in J30, J60 and J90 respectively compared with Basic Chaining.
-Thus, it is more appropriate for improving the quality robustness of large-scale projects than the others.
+The APL also reflects the quality robustness of the schedule, like the TPCP.
+The computational results in Table 1 indicate that the makespan of MaxPR shortens by 1.51%, 2.83% and 3.69% in J30, J60 and J90, respectively, compared with basic chaining.
+Thus, APL is more appropriate for improving the quality robustness of large-scale projects than the others.

-For metric NPC, with the expansion of project scale, not only does MaxPR generate lower absolute number of additional constraints compared with Basic Chaining, but also the additional constraints of it decrease by 22.14%, 23.02% and 25.32%.
-The decreasing tendency shows that the larger the project scale is, the more advantages MaxPR will bring.
-In other words, the smaller NPC is, the more precedence relations will be taken advantage of in resource allocation by applying this algorithm, thereby, the additional constraints will be reduced.
+For NPC, with the expansion of the project scale, MaxPR generates a lower absolute number of additional constraints, the NPC decreases by 22.14%, 23.02% and 25.32%, respectively, compared with basic chaining.
+The decreasing tendency indicates that a larger project scale results in more advantages for MaxPR.
+In other words, a smaller NPC with more precedence relations can be taken advantage of in resource allocation by applying this algorithm, reducing the additional constraints.

 5.2.2.
-The influence of different uncertainty levels of the activity on the robustness
+Influence of different uncertainty levels of activities on robustness

-On the other hand, we select the results from J60 to analyse the practicability of the algorithms in a large-scale project.
-Table 2 below shows the computational results of applying seven algorithms in J60, when the standard deviation of duration 0.1, 0.3, 0.6 and 0.9 respectively.
+We selected results from J60 to analyse the practicability of the algorithms in a large-scale project.
+Table 2 lists the computational results of applying the seven algorithms in J60 when the standard deviation of the duration is 0.1, 0.3, 0.6 and 0.9.

 Table 2.
-The influence of different uncertainty levels of the activity on the robustness.
+Influence of different uncertainty levels of activities on robustness